 - 1. Students will be able to explain and to analyze the relationship between two or more central ideas of an informational passage, a literary passage, or a literary text.
 (DOK Levels 2, 3, 4) - 2.
 Students will be able to identify and to explain the effectiveness of rhetorical devices in a non-fictional or literary text through close and critical reading.
-(DOK Levels 2, 3, 4) - 3.
-Students will be able to explain and to analyze the structure of an informational or literary passage, a literary text, or a poem, including how specific sentences, paragraphs, or stanzas, and larger portions of a text, relate to each other and to the whole.
+(DOK Levels 2, 3, 4) - Students will be able to explain and to analyze the structure of an informational or literary passage, a literary text, or a poem, including how specific sentences, paragraphs, or stanzas, and larger portions of a text, relate to each other and to the whole.
 (DOK Levels 2, 3, 4) - 4.
 Students will be able to identify, to explain, and to evaluate how words and phrases establish meaning and tone in informational passages, literary texts, and poems.
 (DOK Levels 1, 2, 3, 4) - 5.
 Students will be able to write constructed responses and essays with a sharp clear focus, identifying topic, task, and audience, and be able to draw accurate and detailed evidence from literary or informational texts to support analysis, reflection, and research.
 (DOK Levels 2, 3, 4) - 6.
-Students will be able to craft an original research paper using a required number of sources.
+Students will be able to craft an original research paper (following MLA format) using a required number of sources.
 (DOK Levels 1, 2, 3, 4)

 - 1. Closely read and analyze selections from the early American myth and legend through the American Romantic Period. - a.
-Independent reading and re-reading, annotating the text, and analysis with reading-for-meaning questions: Unit Introductions (textbook) (L.N.1.1.1, L.N.1.3.2, L.N.2.3.3), "The Earth on Turtle's Back" (Onondaga), "When Grizzlies Walked Upright" (Modoc), from The Navajo Origin Legend, from The Iroquois Constitution, "A Journey Through Texas," "Boulders Taller that the Great Tower of Seville," from Journal of the First Voyage to America (Columbus), from The General History of Virginia (Smith), from Of Plymouth Plantation (Bradford), "Sinners in the Hands of an Angry God" (Edwards), from

-The Autobiography (Franklin), from The Interesting Narrative of the Life of Olaudah Equiano, The Declaration of Independence, from The Crisis, Number 1, "Speech in the Virginia Convention," and "Speech in the Convention" (Franklin).
-"The Declaration of Sentiments," and "The Gettysburg Address."
+Independent reading and re-reading, annotating the text, and analysis with reading-for-meaning questions: Unit Introductions (textbook) "The Earth on Turtle's Back" (Onondaga), "When Grizzlies Walked Upright" (Modoc), from The Navajo Origin Legend, from The Iroquois Constitution from The General History of Virginia (Smith), from Of Plymouth Plantation (Bradford), "Sinners in the Hands of an Angry God" (Edwards), from The Interesting Narrative of the Life of Olaudah Equiano, The Declaration of Independence, from The Crisis, Number 1 "The Declaration of Sentiments" and "The Gettysburg Address."